List of Kamen Rider OOO characters: Uva

-Uva (ウヴァ) (Note: Uva's name comes from the Japanese word "to snatch away" (奪う, ubau).) is an insect-themed Greeed and the most hot-headed of his kind who assumes the form of a young man wearing a green leather jacket to blend in with society.
-Having lost the most Core Medals compared to the other Greeed, Uva is the first to try and find Ankh in the hopes of regaining them.
+Uva (ウヴァ) (Note: From the Japanese word "to snatch away" (奪う, ubau)) is a hot-headed, insect-themed Greeed.
+Having lost the most Core Medals out of all the Greeed, Uva is the first to try and find Ankh in the hopes of regaining them.
 After Kazari kills Gamel and Mezool while in pursuit of his newfound desire to evolve, Uva decides to act on his own and find his own form of evolution.
-Despite coming into possession of some of Gamel and Mezool's Medals, Uva saves them in favor of seeding people with Kuzu Yummy and using them to produce a massive amount of Cell Medals to drastically increase his power and resurrect the fallen Greeed.
-He succeeds in both tasks, but Gamel and Mezool betray him and join Kazari and Ankh (Lost) in destroying Uva's body.
-As the Core Medal containing his consciousness survived, Uva possesses a man named Kusada and uses him to recreate his body before supporting Ankh in his fight against Kazari.
-Along the way, Uva regains all of his Core Medals, but is mortally wounded by Eiji Hino via the First OOO's Core Medals and overloaded by Kiyoto Maki via the other Greeed's Core Medals.
+Despite coming into possession of some of Gamel and Mezool's Core Medals, Uva saves them in favor of seeding people with Kuzu Yummy and using them to produce a massive amount of Cell Medals to drastically increase his power and resurrect the fallen Greeed.
+Although he succeeds, Gamel and Mezool betray him and join Kazari and Ankh (Lost) in destroying his body.

+As the Kuwagata Medal housing his consciousness survived his destruction, Uva possesses a man named Kusada (草田) and uses him to recreate his body before supporting Ankh in his fight against Kazari.
+Along the way, he regains all of his Core Medals, but is mortally wounded by Eiji via the First OOO's Core Medals and overloaded by Kiyoto Maki via the other Greeed's Core Medals.
 As a result, Uva is forcibly transformed into the Medal Vessel Chaos Form (メダルの器 暴走形態, Medaru no Utsuwa Bōsō Keitai), which Eiji eventually destroys.

-In his complete form, Uva has superhuman jumping and can discharge lightning from the claws on his right arm and horns.
-His insect-themed Yummy pull themselves out of their host's bodies, then either seek out and physically consume the object of their progenitor's desire or carry out an extreme version of the desire before molting into their complete forms in both cases.
-Additionally, Uva typically remains in contact with the host to some degree and is the only Greeed who chooses to create and command Kuzu Yummy.
+In his complete form, Uva possesses electrokinesis and superhuman jumping.
+His insect-themed Yummy pull themselves out of their host's bodies, then they either seek out and physically consume the object of their progenitor's desire or carry out an extreme version of the desire before molting into their complete forms in both cases.
+Additionally, Uva is the only Greeed who chooses to create and command Kuzu Yummy.

 Uva is portrayed by Yūsuke Yamada (山田 悠介, Yamada Yūsuke).